bradenmugg/LSQ-Local/tutorial.md

       3. request.post(http://&lt;hostname/post&gt;/path)

 5. ####Deploy (coming soon)
-  - Our 3.0 release will include feww deployment for up to three applications!
+  - Our 3.0 release will include free deployment for up to three applications!
 Stay tuned for more information.